eTextile/VTT/README.md

 ## Components benchmark
 We have been evaluating vibrotactile transducers to identify a solution with a good power consumption vs vibrotactile feedback efficiency.
 Thus to improve the vibrotactile feedback quality by using this type of device instead of traditional DC motors.
-Through this evaluation also have selected the most efficient resonator material to amplify and transmit generated low frequencies.
+Through this evaluation we also have selected the most efficient resonator material to amplify and transmit generated low frequencies.

 ## Selected parts
 - [Audio Transducer](./docs/docs/Exciter_bodyshaker_20w_4ohm.jpg) : bodyshaker exciter 20W 4ohm